JieHuiKoo/table-identification-with-apriltags/README.md

 About: This package takes in an RGB image, and processes information about the apriltags relative to the go1.

+To run:

-To run, execute the following command
+Execute the following commands
 ```
 rosrun table_identification_with_apriltags tableSide_align.py
 rosrun table_identification_with_apriltags tableTop_align.py